Scotland in the Late Middle Ages: James III

-James II's son, aged nine or ten, became king as James III, and his widow Mary of Guelders acted as regent until her own death three years later.
+James II's son, aged nine or ten, became king as James III, and his widow Mary of Guelders acted as regent until her death three years later.
 The Boyd family, led by Robert, Lord Boyd, emerged as the leading force in the government, making themselves unpopular through self-aggrandisement, with Lord Robert's son Thomas being made Earl of Arran and marrying the king's sister, Mary.
 While Robert and Thomas were out of the country in 1469 the king asserted his control, executing members of the Boyd family.
 His foreign policy included a rapprochement with England, with his eldest son, the future James IV, being betrothed to Cecily of York, the daughter of Edward IV of England, a change of policy that was immensely unpopular at home.

 During the 1470s conflict developed between the king and his brothers, Alexander, Duke of Albany and John, Earl of Mar.
 Mar died suspiciously in 1480 and his estates were forfeited and possibly given to a royal favourite, Robert Cochrane.
 Albany fled to France in 1479, accused of treason.
-By this point the alliance with England was failing and from 1480 there was intermittent war, followed by a full-scale invasion of Scotland two years later, led by the Duke of Gloucester, the future Richard III, and accompanied by Albany.
+By this point, the alliance with England was failing and from 1480 there was intermittent war, followed by a full-scale invasion of Scotland two years later, led by the Duke of Gloucester, the future Richard III, and accompanied by Albany.
 James was imprisoned by his own subjects in Edinburgh Castle, and Albany was established as lieutenant-general.
 Having taken Berwick-upon-Tweed the English retreated and Albany's government began to collapse forcing him to flee.
 Despite conspiracies and more attempts at invasion, James was able to regain power.
 However, the king managed to alienate the barons, refusing to travel for the implementation of justice, preferring to be resident in Edinburgh, he debased the coinage, probably creating a financial crisis, he continued to pursue an English alliance and dismissed key supporters, including his Chancellor Colin Campbell, 1st Earl of Argyll, becoming estranged from his wife, Margaret of Denmark, and his son James.
 Matters came to a head in 1488 when he faced an army raised by the disaffected nobles, and many former councillors, acting in the name of the prince as James IV.
 He was defeated at the Battle of Sauchieburn and killed.